radiantlogic-v8/documentation-new/documentation/upgrade-guides/features-list.md

     ![config example](Media/img-2.png)

-    If the value is set to one or more IP addresses, it means that you are using this feature.
-A value of "0" means this feature is inactive. <br> <br>
+    Review if you have enabled this feature.
+A value of "0" means this feature is inactive.
+If the value is set to one or more IP addresses, it means that you are using this feature. <br> <br>

 2. **Per Computer/IP Limits & Special IP Checks (Limits)**